overwolf/overwolf.github.io/docs/topics/events-SDK-for-game-developers.md

 1. Include the 32/64 DLL with your game.
 2. Review the tester.
-3. Start updating your code with the interesting events.
+3. Start updating your code with interesting events.
 4. If you want ideas or a list of recommended events based on our experience, please send us an email.

 For that or any other questions, feel free to reach out directly at developers@overwolf.com